bbacodes/bbacodes/README.md

 - 👋 Hi, I’m @bbacodes
-- 👀 I’m interested in js
+- 👀 I’m interested in js, php and html5
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on my company current projects
 - 📫 How to reach me bruno.b.arakaki@gmail.com